simoncen/Covid-19-Tracker/README.md

 Check out the live coronavirus app at www.cvirustracker.tech.

+The API used in this project stopped displaying the daily values.
+The whole project still works absolutely fine.

 ## COVID-19 Tracker Web App Project Description

 COVID-19 Tracker app is a front-end website application.